into your inbox

 What happened on this day?

-How two angry men helped standardise the rules of tennis in the United States?
+The story: How two angry men helped standardise the rules of tennis in the United States?

 The game of Lawn Tennis was introduced in America in 1875 by Mary Outerbridge, who had learnt it from British soldiers in Bermuda.
-Five years later, it was played in more than 30 clubs, mainly in the north-eastern states, and each club played according to its own rules.
+Five years later, it was played in more than 30 clubs, mainly in the north-eastern states, and each club played the game according to its own rules.

 In 1880, this variation in rules proved to be a major nuisance during the first tennis tournament of national interest held at New York’s Staten Island Cricket and Baseball Club.
 Dwight and Richard Sears came to compete from Boston, representing the Beacon Park Athletic Association, where they were playing by the All England Club rules and using English-made tennis balls.